 Rate of change is one of the most fundamental concepts in calculus (Thompson, 1994) and is used to describe the relationship between the changing quantities (Tyne, 2016).
-Since the world is dynamic in nature, thus everything is always changing.
+Since the world is dynamic in nature, thus everything always changing.
 All these changes can be explained using the notion of rate of change.
-Some of them may alter their behaviour dynamically and some may display cyclic pattern (Marsitin, 2019).
-Calculus is used to help us understand this changing behaviour and their complex characteristics.
+Some of them may altering their behaviour dynamically and some may display cyclic pattern (Marsitin, 2019).
+Calculus is used to helps us understand those changing behaviour and their complex characteristic.
 Using this advantage, a lot of things could be predicted to produce an informative data which is beneficial for the sake of human life.

 However, students were found to be lacking in interpreting rate of change as dynamic process (Habre & Abboud, 2006; Monk, 1994; Thompson, 1994).
-This is due to the weak understanding of function as well as the difficulty in modelling the functional relationship (Monk, 1992; Thompson, 1994).
-Lack of understanding in functional relationship may prevent students from perceiving the dynamic view of function which will then lead to difficulties in understanding the idea of rate of change.
-Thus, the researchers in their studies (e.g., Carlson et al., 2002; Saldanha & Thompson, 1998; Thompson & Thompson, 1992) have developed the idea of covariation which became an essential element to perceive rate of change as a functional relationship.
+This due to the weak understanding of function as well as the difficulty in modelling the functional relationship (Monk, 1992; Thompson, 1994).
+Lack of understanding in functional relationship may prevent student to perceive the dynamic view of function and it will lead to difficulties to understand the idea of rate of change.
+Thus, the researchers in their studies (e.g., Carlson et al., 2002; Saldanha & Thompson, 1998; Thompson & Thompson, 1992) have develop the idea of covariation which became an essential element to perceive rate of change as a functional relationship.
 Covariation reasoning is an approach to apprehend the "cognitive activities involved in coordinating two varying quantities while attending to the ways in which they change in relation to each other" (Carlson et al., 2002, p.
 357).
-However, past studies have revealed that university students and pre-service mathematics teachers have trouble to perform well in covariation tasks (Carlson et al., 2002; Kertil, 2014).
-This reflected their weak knowledge in rate of change since they were unable to described and apprehend it as a functional relationship.
+However, past studies have revealed that university students and pre-service mathematics teachers have trouble to perform well in covariation task (Carlson et al., 2002; Kertil, 2014).
+This reflected their weak knowledge in rate of change since they were unable to described and apprehend it as functional relationship.